 How is chronic urticaria diagnosed?

-The autologous serum skin test is sometimes carried out in chronic spontaneous urtciaria, but its value is uncertain.
-It is positive if an injection of the patien's serum under the skin causes a red weal.
+- The autologous serum skin test is sometimes carried out in chronic spontaneous urticaria, but its value is uncertain.
+It is positive if an injection of the patient's serum under the skin causes a red weal.

-Biopsy of urticaria can be non-specific and difficult to interpret.
-The pathology shows oedema in the dermis and dilated blood vessels, with variable mixed inflammatory infiltrate.
+- Biopsy of urticaria can be non-specific and difficult to interpret.
+The pathology shows oedema in the dermis and dilated blood vessels, with a variable mixed inflammatory infiltrate.
 Vessel-wall damage indicates urticarial vasculitis.

 What is the treatment for chronic urticaria?

-The main treatment for chronic urticaria in adults and in children is with an oral second-generation antihistamine chosen from the list below.
-If the standard dose (eg 10 mg for cetirizine) is not effective, the dose can be increased fourfold (eg 40 mg cetirizine daily).
-There is not thought to be any benefit from adding a second antihistamine.
+The main treatment for chronic urticaria in adults and children is with an oral second-generation H1-antihistamines such as cetirizine or loratidine.
+If the standard dose (eg, 10 mg for cetirizine) is not effective, the dose can be increased fourfold (eg, 40 mg cetirizine daily).
+The addition of a second antihistamine is not thought to be helpful.

-Although systemic treatment is best avoided during pregnancy and breast feeding, there have been no reports that second-generation antihistamines cause birth defects.
-If treatment is required, loratidine and cetirizine are currently preferred.
+Although systemic treatment is best avoided during pregnancy and breastfeeding, there have been no reports that second-generation antihistamines cause birth defects.
+If treatment is required, loratadine and cetirizine are currently preferred.

 - Treat identified chronic infections such as H pylori.

-- Minimise dietary pseudoallergens for a trial period of at least 3 weeks.
+- Minimise dietary pseudoallergens for a trial period of at least three weeks.